-OJK Regulation No. 77/2016 regulates the Peer-to-Peer (P2P) Lending Platforms, now clearly defined by the regulation as an IT-based lending services provider who provides, manages, and operates an online financial services which connect lenders and borrowers through a direct electronic loan agreement.
+Currently, Peer-to-Peer (P2P) Lending Platforms is the new things in the financial industry, especially in Indonesia.
+In which P2P Lending Platforms is defined as an IT-based lending services provider who provides, manages, and operates online financial services which connect lenders and borrowers through a direct electronic loan agreement and easy ways.

-Before OJK Regulation No. 77/2016 was issued and effectively commenced, P2P Lending Platforms in Indonesia were not required to obtain any particular license, nor complete any registration process at the OJK.
-The regulations applicable to the services provided include the Indonesian Civil Code (Kitab Undang-Undang Hukum Perdata), Law No. 8 of 1999 concerning Consumer Protection, Law No. 11 of 2008 concerning Electronic Information and Transaction, and their various implementing regulations.
+Previously, P2P Lending Platforms in Indonesia is only regulated through the Indonesian Civil Code (Kitab Undang-Undang Hukum Perdata), Law No. 8 of 1999 concerning Consumer Protection, Law No. 11 of 2008 concerning Electronic Information and Transaction, and their various implementing regulations.

 Several key issues regarding P2P Lending Platforms are now regulated in detail:

-At the registration stage, the P2P Lending Platform in the form of PT need to deposit a paid-up capital of IDR 1,000,000,00 (one billion Rupiah).
-After it is registered, it has no longer than 1 (one) year to fulfill the paid-up capital required to obtain the P2P Lending Platform license, which is IDR 2,500,000,000 (two billion five hundred million Rupiah).
+At the registration stage, the P2P Lending Platform in the form of PT have to deposit a paid-up capital of IDR1,000,000,000 (one billion Rupiah).
+After it is registered, it has no longer than 1 (one) year to fulfill the paid-up capital required to obtain the P2P Lending Platform license, which is IDR2,500,000,000 (two billion five hundred million Rupiah).

 Only Indonesian citizens and/or entities can become Borrowers on the P2P Lending Platform.
 On the other hand, foreign citizens and entities, as well as international institutions, are allowed to be Lenders on the platform.

-The main role that the P2P Lending Platform plays in a loan relationship is to facilitate and/or connect the Borrower and Lender.
-This is why P2P Lending Platforms are not allowed to do any other business activities outside the platform, and are also strictly forbidden to use their own P2P Lending Platforms to act as Lenders.
+The main role of the P2P Lending Platform is in a loan relationship, which is to facilitate and/or connect the Borrower and Lender.
+This is why P2P Lending Platforms are not allowed to do any other business activities outside the platform and are also strictly forbidden to use their own P2P Lending Platforms to act as Lenders.

 Therefore, Fintech industry is not risk-free.
-Risk mitigation is needed in every function applied through FinTech, including to follow the OJK Regulation No. 77/2016 is importantly.
+Risk mitigation is needed in every function applied through Fintech, including to follow the Fintech Regulation is importantly.

 HOW CAN SMART CONSULTING HELP YOU?